 Many years passed since I last made this cake, but then one day on the drive to school I was telling Kenya a story about this cake and he asked me if I would make one for him.
 Always one to oblige, I picked up all the ingredients and together we baked it every step of the way.
-The result was so pretty I took a picture of it to post on Instagram.
-It wasn't long before I had people asking me for the recipe.
-It's taken a few weeks to do it, but here it is.
-Over the years I've made several twists, most notably placing the filling in the center so that every fork full has a luscious bite of caramelized cinnamon walnuts.
+It wasn’t long before I had people asking me for the recipe.
+Over the years I’ve made several twists, most notably placing the filling in the center so that every fork full has a luscious bite of caramelized cinnamon walnuts.
 This cake is a majorly decadent treat, but one that really impresses!

 - 3/4 cup granulated sugar